supaorg/supa/docs/dev/simplified-file-previews-api.md

-# Simplified File Previews API
+# File Previews API

 ## Overview

-The simplified file preview system uses `FileReference` objects that contain only `tree` and `vertex` IDs, which are resolved to `sila://` URLs for display.
+The file preview system uses `FileReference` objects that contain only `tree` and `vertex` IDs, which are resolved to `sila://` URLs for display.

 ## FileReference Format